 The student must not have completed the course as part of a previous degree.
 Generally these credits are organised as third-year courses, or courses that require at least 90 ECTS as a prerequisite.
 It shall be clear that these courses are not available at the Master's level.
 Undergraduate courses should not make up more than 20 ECTS out of 120.
 Students should pass these courses with a minimum grade of 6.0.

 Article 11.
-Tutors and supervisors.
+Administrative supervisor and academic supervisor.

 Article 12.
 Master's degree committees and external examiners.

 Faculties are authorised to appoint a Master's degree committee for each student.
-If a Master's degree committee is appointed, it shall comprise at least two specialists in the field, one of whom shall be the tutor.
+If a Master's degree committee is appointed, it shall comprise at least two specialists in the field, one of whom shall be the administrative supervisor.
 A Master's degree committee must be appointed if the final project is worth more than 40 ECTS.
-In cases where the tutor is not the supervisor, the latter shall also sit on the Master's degree committee.
+In cases where the administrative supervisor is not the academic supervisor, the latter shall also sit on the Master's degree committee.
 A third member may be appointed to a Master's degree committee, for example if the project concerns more than one faculty.
 The Master's degree committee shall ensure that the quality of the final project complies with faculty and School of Education rules on Master's projects.

 The dean of the School of Education shall appoint external examiners in response to faculty proposals.
-The external examiner shall assess the final project along with the supervisor, or the Master's degree committee if one has been appointed.
+The external examiner shall assess the final project along with the academic supervisor, or the Master's degree committee if one has been appointed.
 The external examiner must not be connected to the student's research project.
 Only those who have completed an accredited university degree in the subject and are recognised in their field may be appointed as external examiners.

 Article 13.
 Assessment and Master's examinations.